 A constant is an identifier with a predefined value.
 Contrary to a variable the value of the constant can not be changed in run-time.
-During compilation the constant name is replaced with the value associated with it.
-The constant values can be numeric (numerals) and string (string literals), and contain an expression.
+In compile-time the constant gets replaced with the value associated with it.
+The value of the constant can be numeric (numbers, model names or labels) and string (string literals), and contain an expression.

 <constant name> = <constant value>

 A constant name is any allowed identifier (a combination of letters, numbers and

 _).
 There are names reserved by the compiler that can not be used, such as